October 7, 2022

 “Without this workflow, the user would need to rely on third-party circuit tools to build up the circuit model to represent their physical model and then start the simulations or optimizations with many uncertainties,” says Diamond.
 “It is also time consuming.
 Even if you complete the 3D modeling, the optimization is quite a headache.
 The new workflow can save at least 40% to 50% of engineering time, and for some simple cases it can save more.”

-To learn more about the workflow, register for the webinar: Designing Coaxial Cavity and Waveguide Filters With 3D Modeling and AI, scheduled for October 25.
+To learn more about the workflow, view the webinar: Designing Coaxial Cavity and Waveguide Filters With 3D Modeling and AI.

-In this session, Diamond Liu will demonstrate the accelerated SynMatrix and HFSS workflow for 5G and mm-Wave microwave filter design while highlighting the use of automation.
-The presentation will also feature new methods to calculate temperature drift simulation and power peak analysis.
+In this session, Diamond Liu demonstrate the accelerated SynMatrix and HFSS workflow for 5G and mm-Wave microwave filter design while highlighting the use of automation.
+The presentation also features new methods to calculate temperature drift simulation and power peak analysis.

 We’re here to answer your questions and look forward to speaking with you.
 A member of our Ansys sales team will contact you shortly.